paperwm/PaperWM/README.md

 dconf write /org/gnome/shell/extensions/paperwm/show-window-position-bar false
 ```

-You can style both the coloured position bar and the dimmed "position bar backdrop" by overriding the `paperwm-window-position-bar` and `paperwm-window-position-bar-backdrop` CSS classes respectively (see `user.css` in [Development & user configuration](#development--user-configuration) section for more information).
+You can style both the coloured position bar and the dimmed "position bar backdrop" by overriding the `paperwm-window-position-bar` and `paperwm-window-position-bar-backdrop` CSS classes respectively (see `user.css` in [User configuration & development](#user-configuration--development) section for more information).
 The `paperwm-window-position-bar` will also inherit the selection color (same as window borders) from `tile-preview`.

 _Note: PaperWM overrides the default Gnome Top Bar style to be completely transparent so that the dimmed `window-position-bar-backdrop` and`window-position-bar` elements are visible._

-## Window Focus Mode
+## Window Focus Mode ##

 [#482](https://github.com/paperwm/PaperWM/pull/482) added the concept of `window focus modes` to PaperWM.
 A `focus mode` controls how windows are "focused".
 For example, the `CENTER` focus mode causes all windows to be centered horizontally on selection, whereas the `DEFAULT` focus mode is the traditional PaperWM behaviour.